Deep Ad-hoc Beamforming: Supervised channel selection

+Because the STFT feature $\{\widetilde{\z}_i(t)\}_{t=1}^U$ may not be noise-robust enough, an important issue to the effectiveness of \eqref{eq:core} is the acoustic feature.
+Here we introduce two handcrafted features---enhanced STFT (eSTFT) and multi-resolution cochleagram (MRCG) feature.

-where ${|z|}_i(t,f)$ is the amplitude spectrogram of $\z(t,f)$ at the $i$-th channel.
-We first use a DNN-based single-channel speech enhancement method, denoted as DNN1, to generate an estimated \textit{ideal ratio mask} (IRM) of the direct sound of $\widetilde{\z}_i(t)$, denoted as $\{\hat{\x}_i(t)\}_{t=1}^U$:
+\textit{1) eSTFT:} As shown in the red dashed box of Fig. \ref{fig:dab}, we first use a DNN-based single-channel speech enhancement method, denoted as DNN1, to generate an estimated \textit{ideal ratio mask} (IRM) of the direct sound of $\widetilde{\z}_i(t)$, denoted as $\{\hat{\x}_i(t)\}_{t=1}^U$:

 where $\widehat{\rm{\textit{IRM}}}_i(t,f)$ is the estimate of the IRM at the $i$-th channel.
 The IRM is the training target of DNN1: